 Cabbage heads are sweetened with a nip of frost.
 Therefore, plan your sowing based on the best weather for harvesting.
 See seed packets for days to harvest and plan based on your first fall frost date.

-Katarina Hybrid cabbage is a small compact variety suitable for containers or directly in the ground.
-It has small 4″ diameter heads and matures in 45 days from transplant, which makes it ideal for successive planting.
+Copenhagen Market Cabbage is a small compact variety suitable for containers or directly in the ground.
+It has small 6-8″ diameter heads and matures in 65-80 days,

 Cabbage is a cold hardy vegetable, tolerating critical temperatures as low as 26 – 28 degrees F for a short time before the plant is injured.